semirke/micro/runtime/help/options.md

 	default value: `2`

+* `smartpaste`: add leading whitespace when pasting multiple lines.
+   This will attempt to preserve the current indentation level when pasting an unindented block.

+	default value: `true`

-* `softwrap`: should micro wrap lines that are too long to fit on the screen.
+* `softwrap`: wrap lines that are too long to fit on the screen.

-	default value: `off`
+	default value: `false`

-* `splitbottom`: when a horizontal split is created, should it be created below the current split?
+* `splitbottom`: when a horizontal split is created, create it below the current split.

-	default value: `on`
+	default value: `true`

-* `splitright`: when a vertical split is created, should it be created to the right of the current split?
+* `splitright`: when a vertical split is created, create it to the right of the current split.

 	default value: `true`